moevbiz/bizkit/README.md

 It is of course possible to do all this manually.

 ### Features
-The `public` directory is intended to work as the root directory on any live environment, while the entire kit can remain under version control.
+The `public` directory is intended to work as a standalone root directory on any live server, while the entire kit can remain under version control.
 This drastically improves the speed of file synching, because large directories such as `.git` or `.node_modules` don't have to be parsed.

+⚠️ The boilerplate also contains some sensitive PHP scripts, such as `authenticate.php` which authenticates as almighty.
+It is not recommended to sync anything but the `public` directory to a production environment.

 #### Files
-- `site/snippets/header.php`: contains opening html and body tags and links to default assets
+- `site/snippets/global/header.php`: contains opening html and body tags and links to default assets
-- `site/snippets/footer.php`: contains closing html and body tags
+- `site/snippets/global/footer.php`: contains closing html and body tags
 - `site/config/config.php`: automatically enables debug mode if an admin user is logged in
 - `site/plugins/.gitignore`: allows prefixing custom plugins with (`mb-`) to automatically be included in the git repo
 - `site/plugins/mb-panel/index.js`: a panel login screen showing the page title

 #### Plugins
+- `sylvainjule/pagetable`,
+- `bnomei/kirby3-janitor`,
-- `k3-panel-view-extended`
+- `bnomei/kirby3-dotenv`,
-- `kirby3-dotenv`
+- `mullema/k3-panel-view-extended`,
-- `kirby3-janitor`
+- `oblik/kirby-link-field`,
-- `pagetable`
+- `medienbaecker/autoresize`

 ### Disclaimer
 I'll continue upgrading this template repo as I see fit and won't take responsibility if something doesn't work! :~)